Proto:Super Castlevania IV

 You can play through part of the game this way, though the stages will lack enemies (besides bosses) and candles starting from Blocks 6-3 and 7-2 respectively.
 Additionally, every stage from Block 7-1 onward consists of temporary graphics (mostly simple blocks and stairs on a black background).
 The game will crash after defeating the boss of Block 9; however, the data for Blocks A and B are still in the game, as are all of the bosses besides Dracula.

-Using the Pro Action Replay (PAR) code 7E008637 leads to a peculiar room in Block A-1: The Clock Tower.
 This room is massive, but consists only of a long, straight platform, a massive staircase, and a bunch of empty space and garbage data.
 It also reuses tiles from Block 1-2.
-Most obvious of all, however, is the Mode 7 effects in play, here, which give the illusion of a massive, round, tower-like room.
+Most obvious of all, however, is the column scroll effects in play here, which give the illusion of a massive, round, tower-like room.

 As mentioned above, Block 7-1 onward uses temporary graphics for its terrain: